StanfordBDHG/ENGAGE-HF-Firebase/README.md

 |maxDosePerAdministration|optional [SimpleQuantity](https://hl7.org/fhir/R4B/datatypes.html#SimpleQuantity)|-|Upper limit on medication per administration|
 |maxDosePerLifetime|optional [SimpleQuantity](https://hl7.org/fhir/R4B/datatypes.html#SimpleQuantity)|-|Upper limit on medication per unit of time|

-There may be up to three intakes per day (morning, mid-day and evening) with either 0.5, 1 or 2 pills.
+There may be up to three intakes per day (morning, mid-day and evening) with either 0.5, 1 or 2 tablets.
 The dosages should always be grouped by medication, i.e. there should not be multiple medication elements concerning the same medication but different dosage instructions.
 Instead, one medication element shall be used for that medication with multiple dosage instructions.

 ### users/$userId$/medicationRecommendations/$medicationRecommendationId$